shivannis/xandr-docs-public/xandr-docs/articles/curate/inventory-performance-targeting.md

 ---
-title : Inventory Performance Targeting description : Learn how You can target specific pools of inventory based on historical performance.
+title : Microsoft Curate - Inventory Performance Targeting description : Learn how You can target specific pools of inventory based on historical performance.
 ---

-# Inventory performance targeting
+# Microsoft Curate - Inventory performance targeting

 You can target specific pools of inventory based on historical performance.
 By using targeting criteria, you can specify the desired